-Monitoring and evaluation will enable you to anchor new positive behaviors into culture.
-You’ll also be able to catch old habits before they threaten the entire change process.
+Monitoring and evaluation will enable you to anchor new positive behaviors into the culture, and you’ll be able to catch old habits before they threaten the entire change process.

-Don’t rush into this step.
-It takes time to form new habits.
-Only when the old habits seem out of place can the new behaviors become ingrained in culture.
+Don’t rush into this step, as it takes time to form new habits.
+The new behaviors become ingrained in the new status quo only when the old habits seem out of place.

 Employee Support Is The Key To The Effective Change Management Process

 Change management may be a transformational process but also a human journey.
 Supporting those involved is essential to any significant enterprise change management success, and you must include this support in your process flow.
 Doing so builds trust for the future and sets a culture of ownership over the transition process for each individual.
 The earlier you place employee support as part of your change management process flow, the more likely you will be to manage change smoothly.
 This guide reminds you that participation, communication, and trust are vital when leading your business through organizational changes.
 Don’t forget to place employee support at the center of your change management process flow to ensure your success.

 Tristan Ovington is a professional senior writer and journalist, specializing in providing expert insights on various topics such as digital adoption, digital transformation, change management, and Cloud apps.
 He delivers his knowledge through accessible online content that is data-driven and presented in a friendly tone, making it easy for readers to understand and implement.